 The motherboard is considered as the heart of a computer system.
 It is also the most important component of a computer.
 Almost all other components in the system are connected with each other through the motherboard.
-There a are many reasons behind upgrading a motherboard.
+There are many reasons for upgrading a motherboard.
 But upgrading a motherboard is not a quite easy task as upgrading other components of a computer.
 This article is the answer to that question.

 What is a Motherboard?

 A motherboard is also known as the mainboard, system board, or baseboard which is found in computers and other digital systems.
 It is sometimes called the mother of a system.
 In your computer, all other components like Ram, Processor, Hard Drive, power supply etcetera are connected to the motherboard.
 Through this component, all other components of a computer communicate with each other as they are connected to the motherboard.
 There are various types of motherboards.

 The power supply of a computer is connected to the motherboard.
-The motherboard gives necessary power to other components.
+The motherboard gives the necessary power to other components.
 That means the motherboard acts as a heart like a heart in a living body.
 So, upgrading a motherboard is quite complex compared to other components.

 Why Would You Upgrade a Motherboard

 There are many reasons to upgrade motherboard.
 Sometimes, the motherboard fails like other components of a computer.
 Bad BIOS(Basic Input Output System) flashes and bad power supplies, overheating, short circuits can damage the motherboard.
 If that happens, you have to upgrade or replace your motherboard.
 Or sometimes, you may buy a new powerful CPU, RAM, or graphics card for purposes like gaming, graphics design etcetera which may not be compatible with your motherboard.
 Then you must upgrade to a more powerful and compatible motherboard.

 - Replacing a motherboard is a time-consuming process compared to replacing other components of a computer.